 Everybody knows, or should know that it is impossible to expose and remove a vital or partly vital pulp without proper anaesthesia.
 Any experienced dentist will also know that it is, as a matter of routine, far easier to achieve proper anaesthesia for extraction work than it is for removing pulps.
 So every reasonably caring dentist will go to great lengths in order to properly anaesthetise a tooth that he or she is going to start treating endodontically, that is for the first visit.
 But in practice it is often found that dentists, including specialists, will rush in at the second or third visits, without taking all the same precautions.
 This is what often gives root canal treatments the bad name, amongst patients, that it has.
 Proper anaesthesia should be administered for all stages of root canal treatment.
 Failure to do so, may lead the caring clinician to hold back or hurriedly finish treatment when in fact he should be carrying on and going forward, figuratively speaking.
 Just as the restorative dentist may be tempted to leave soft or discoloured dentine, because the patient is hurting and place an amalgam restoration on top of it, so the endodontist may stop just short of filing, irrigating or obturating to the desired and correct length if the patient is experiencing discomfort or pain.

 It is only a subhuman being who fail to be affected himself when confronted on a day to day basis by the suffering of fellow human beings.
 This is particularly true in the case of a dentist and his patients.
 It is a well-known fact that dentists are prone to several medical and psychological disorders, many of which are stress related.
 The proper control of pain is one of the greatest stress reducing factors in a dental practice and therefore it is also in the dentist's own interest to administer effective anaesthesia for all procedures which might elicit pain.
+Sometimes the acutely inflamed pulp will "flatly refuse" to be anaesthetized, even after the administration of several cartridges of anaesthetic solution including attempts at intraligamentary and or intra-osseous injections (Brown, 1981).
+If at all possible and practical, these teeth should be left alone for a period of 24 hours, antibiotics, anti-inflammatory drugs and analgesics should be prescribed and a fresh attempt made at a subsequent appointment.
+This is obviously not ideal but it is foolish to ignore the fact that some teeth will at some stage prove impossible to anaesthetize.
+It is a fact of life.

 Most everyday anaesthetic problems are encountered in the lower jaw.
 This has been ascribed to various reasons, most of which are very theoretical and speculative (Roda and Blanton, 1994).